Skip to main content

 Douglas, D. (2022) ‘THRIVE: Celebrating the ordinary people making extraordinary differences in the lives of children and young people’ presented at Tusla Regional Conference, Hotel Kilkenny, May 17th 2022.

-Douglas, D. (2022) ‘Figuring Identities through Relational Spaces in Foster Care; Katie’s Story’ presented at European Association for Research with Adolescents (EARA), Trinity Collge Dublin, Dublin August 24th-27th 2022.
+Douglas, D. (2022) ‘Figuring Identities through Relational Spaces in Foster Care; Katie’s Story’ presented at European Association for Research with Adolescents (EARA), Trinity College Dublin, Dublin August 24th-27th 2022.

-Douglas, D. (2022) ‘Everyday Worlds in Foster Care: Exploring Children and Young People’s Socio-Spatial Experiences and Identities’ presented at Social Care Ireland conference, Raddisson Hotel, Sligo April 4th-7th 2022.
+Douglas, D. (2022) ‘Everyday Worlds in Foster Care: Exploring Children and Young People’s Socio-Spatial Experiences and Identities’ presented at Social Care Ireland conference, Radisson Hotel, Sligo April 4th-7th 2022.

 Douglas, D. (2019) ‘Who am I when I’m not with you; Listening to children’s stories of their time in foster care and creating an a’where’ness of the role of space in Self construction’ presented at UCD Graduate Research Symposium, Dublin, May 2nd 2019.